stephenberry/glaze/docs/chrono.md

 ### Durations

-All `std::chrono::duration` types are supported and serialize as their numeric count value:
+All `std::chrono::duration` types are supported and serialize as their numeric count value (the `rep`, expressed in the duration's own period).
+This representation is shared by every Glaze format (JSON, BEVE, CBOR, MsgPack, BSON, TOML, YAML, CSV, JSONB, EETF), so the same type round-trips between any of them interchangeably:

 ```cpp
 std::chrono::milliseconds ms{12345};